ewaldmire/ascender/docs/docsite/rst/administration/containers_instance_groups.rst

 - To set limits on all pods within a given namespace, use the ``LimitRange`` object.
 Refer to the OpenShift documentation for `Quotas and Limit Ranges <https://docs.openshift.com/online/pro/dev_guide/compute_resources.html#overview>`_.

-- To set limits directly on the pod definition launched by climber, see :ref:`ag_customize_pod_spec` and refer to the OpenShift documentation to set the options to `compute resources <https://docs.openshift.com/online/pro/dev_guide/compute_resources.html#dev-compute-resources>`_.
+- To set limits directly on the pod definition launched by ascender, see :ref:`ag_customize_pod_spec` and refer to the OpenShift documentation to set the options to `compute resources <https://docs.openshift.com/online/pro/dev_guide/compute_resources.html#dev-compute-resources>`_.

 ..
 Note::

 	Container groups do not use the capacity algorithm that normal nodes use.
 You would need to explicitly set the number of forks at the job template level, for instance.
-If forks are configured in climber, that setting will be passed along to the container.
+If forks are configured in ascender, that setting will be passed along to the container.